joshf/Burden/README.markdown

 * Tasks can be marked as important to highlight critical tasks
 * Overdue tasks are highlighted clearly
 * Tasks can be sorted into categories
-* Sort and search tasks using DataTables
+* Variety of sorting options
 * Works well on mobile devices due to a responsive layout
 * Beautiful notifications system thanks to Bootstrap Notify